-Bundistian to worsh and several a FO/ AFD and 100 and Prediction to reach and exceed a 5% AEP event: Some over floor inundation of property may occur in the Teven Valley subsector.
-The Tintenbar and Kinvara subsectors are within the flood extent for this event, however over floor inundation data is currently unknown.
-Sequencing of evacuation/messaging Teven and Tintenbar Valley: Consideration of warning messaging if rainfall is predicted to reach and exceed trigger levels, or there is a prediction to reach and exceed a 5% AEP flood event.
-Evacuation Routes Rising road access is available into higher ground in Tintenbar, however flooding in the area can be of rapid onset and high velocity.
+Kinvara subsectors are within the flood extent for this event, however over floor inundation data is currently unknown.
+Sequencing of evacuation/ messaging • Teven and Tintenbar Valley : Consideration of warning messaging if rainfall is predicted to reach and exceed trigger levels, or there is a prediction to reach and exceed a 5% AEP flood event.
+Evacuation Routes There are no evacuation centres within this sector.
+Rising road access is available into higher ground in Tintenbar, however flooding in the area can be of rapid onset and high velocity, and closures along the mentioned roads need to be carefully monitored.
 Teven Valley Subsector: Teven Rd to Tintenbar Rd towards Bangalow.
 Tintenbar Subsector: Tamarind Drive to the Pacific Motorway towards Bangalow.
-Evacuation Route Closure Multiple closures may occur at crossings within this sector.
-While gauge to closure height is not known, Teven Rd may close at multiple points along Maguires Creek, and would close in a local catchment, Richmond River and/or Ocean Storm dominated 1% AEP event.
+Evacuation Route Multiple closures may occur at crossings within this sector.
+Closure While gauge to closure height is not known, Teven Rd may close at multiple points along Maguires Creek, and would close in a local catchment, Richmond River and/or Ocean Storm dominated 1% AEP event.
 Any evacuation via this route needs to occur early in an event.
 Method of Evacuation Primarily private transport to higher ground within the Tintenbar area.
-Evacuation Centre/Assembly Point Rising road access via the Pacific Highway is available towards nominated Bangalow evacuation centres within the Byron Shire LGA.
-Large scale evacuations Large scale evacuations would be unlikely in this sector but if required additional locations will be identified.
-Rescue Due to the flash flood risk in the area, many local roads are high risk areas for flood rescue, some of these include; Kirklands Lane Eltham Rd at Teven Ross Lane at Deadmans Creek Teven Rd at Leadbeatters Lane and Upton Place Resupply Resupply is unlikely to be required in this sector until floods exceeding the 1%-0.2% AEP level.
-If resupply is required, it will be provided by the NSW SES through the 132500 call out system.
-Section 2.9, in Volume 2 of the Ballina Shire Flood Emergency Sub Plan provides information about isolated communities in the Ballina Shire area.
-Aircraft Management Helicopter Landing Points: There are no known suitable landing points in this sector.
-Airports: The closest airport is located in the Ballina Central Sector.
+Evacuation Centre/Assembly Rising road access via the Pacific Highway may be available towards nominated Bangalow evacuation centres within the Byron Shire LGA.
+Point If access to these centres is not available, assembly areas at nominated high ground within the sector may be utilised.
+Large scale evacuations When large-scale evacuations are likely, the NSW SES Incident Controller will liaise with the LEOCON and request support of the EOC as required.
+Large scale evacuations would be unlikely in this sector but if required additional locations will be identified.
+Additional locations may be identified in large scale evacuations, or if existing evacuation centres are flood affected or isolated.
+Assembly areas may be utilised on higher ground.
+Rescue The flood rescue management process adopted will be determined by the Incident Controller, based on the scale of the flood rescue operations.
+The Incident Controller may declare a flood rescue area of operations and establish a flood cell to assist with the management of flood rescues. • All Flood Rescue Operations will be undertaken as per the State Rescue Policy.
+Due to the flash flood risk in the area, many local roads are high risk areas for flood rescue, some of these include; Kirklands Lane Eltham Rd at Teven Ross Lane at Deadmans Creek Teven Rd at Leadbeatters Lane and Upton Place Resupply Resupply is unlikely to be required in this sector until floods exceeding the 1%-0.2% AEP level.
+If resupply is required, it will be coordinated as per the arrangements outlined in Volume 1 of this plan.